Close Menu

 the tournaments don’t attract millions of viewers like the more prominent games.
 The rise of

-eSports tournaments and other eSports-related content has endeared gamers to seek out
+eSports tournaments and other eSports-related content

 content on forums and social media about their favorite games and expand their knowledge